The Azores is one of my favourite spots in Europe.

 If you had two weeks or more, you could see the majority of the nine islands, as they’re all fairly small.
 I know I’m already planning to do exactly that later this year.

-And the hotel itself was great!
+The guesthouse we stayed at was great!
 There was a swimming pool!
 The staff were lovely!
 It’s not often that I’ll order you to stay in a specific hotel, because a hotel is a hotel is a hotel.
 But this one?
 This one is definitely worth checking in to.

 Related Articles on Portugal